 A review of Jet Airways Premiere Business Class

-EDIT: Please note that as of 2019 Jet Airways has stopped flying most international routes due to financial issues.
+EDIT: Please note that as of 2019 Jet Airways has stopped flying

 On my recent trip to India, I tried Jet Airways’ Premiere cabin (business class) on a flight from London Heathrow Terminal 4 to Mumbai.
 Our flight departed at 10.30am local time and was scheduled to land at 00.30am the following day at Mumbai, totalling 8h55 and allowing for the 5.30h time difference.